kengibson1111/tour-of-go/README.md

 ## Lessons

-* pointers (structs) - this is showing that a pointer to a struct can be used to make changes in the struct instance.
-C makes a field access distinction between a struct and a pointer. golang doesn't do that - dot notation all the way.
-In this sample, it looks like a a struct instance is created on the stack and the pointer value is stack address space.

 * structs (literals) - a few examples of creating a struct instance using literals.
 In the pointer case, the struct instance is created first and then the pointer is assigned.
 And I would assume for the Println call at runtime, 3 struct instances are being copied from the stack to the function call stack and 1 pointer